ic3-software/ic3-reporting-api/doc/WidgetTemplate.md

 ## Widget Template

 You can add a custom widget to the reporting with a widget template definition.
-It describes the widget using meta information and implements the actual rendering and behavior logic in Javascript/Typescript:
+It describes the widget using meta information and implements the actual rendering and behavior logic in JavaScript/TypeScript:

     export type IPublicWidgetTemplateDefinition<T extends FormFieldObject> =
         IPublicWidgetReactTemplateDefinition<T> | IPublicWidgetJsTemplateDefinition<T>;

 Please refer to this [file](WidgetTemplateDefinition.md) for more details about the widget template definition.

-### Javascript vs React Widgets
+### JavaScript vs React Widgets

 The icCube Dashboards is written in React.
 Two kinds of widget template implementations are available:

-- [Javascript](JavascriptTemplate.md): implementing a new widget using plain Javascript/Typescript.
+- [JavaScript](JavascriptTemplate.md): implementing a new widget using plain JavaScript/TypeScript.
 - [React](ReactTemplate.md): implementing a new widget using React.

 The commented source code of the following demo plugins contain working examples of several new widgets: